macOS: Things to do after installation (Apps, Settings, and Tweaks)

 • Use smart quotes and dashes: deactivate

-• Text Replacements: remove everything
+• Text Replacements: I remove everything.

 • Dictation

-• Language: Add Language German
+• Language: Add German

-• Microphone Source: MacBook Pro Microphone
+• Microphone Source: MacBook Pro Microphone or Automatic

-• Shortcut: Press Mic
+• Shortcut: Press Mic or Press Control Key Twice

 • Auto-punctuation: activate